khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
 Ibn Ṭāhir---after quoting it in _Tadhkirah al-Mawḍū\-ʿāt_ (p.\ 93)---said, “The _isnād_ contains Maʾmūn ibn Aḥmad al-Harawī, an utter liar who used to narrate fabrications.”
 More of his description is given in _ḥadīth_ in the following sub section.
 Ibn Ḥibbān mentioned this _ḥadīth_ under his name in _al-Ḍuʿafā_ (The Weak Narrators) and al-Dhahabī regarded it as one of his calamities!

 Some Ḥanafīs have been deceived by this _ḥadīth_, arguing on its basis that any recitation behind the Imam is totally _ḥarām_!
-Abū al-Ḥasanāt al-Luknowī said in _al-Taʿlīq al-Mumajjid ʿalā Muwaṭṭā Muḥammad_ (p.\ 99), “It was mentioned by the author of _al-Nihāyah_ and by others as _marfūʿ_ with the wording, ‘there is a burning coal in his mouth,’ and it is totally baseless.”
+Abū al-Ḥasanāt al-Laknawī said in _al-Taʿlīq al-Mumajjid ʿalā Muwaṭṭā Muḥammad_ (p.\ 99), “It was mentioned by the author of _al-Nihāyah_ and by others as _marfūʿ_ with the wording, ‘there is a burning coal in his mouth,’ and it is totally baseless.”

 He had said before that, “In no _ṣaḥīḥ marfūʿ ḥadīth_ is there a forbiddance of reciting _al-Fātiḥah_ behind the Imam; all that they quote as _marfūʿ_ regarding this is either baseless or not authentic,” and had then mentioned this _ḥadīth_ with both wordings as an example.